momostarsky/imebra_git/docs/sop.rst

 - Author: Paolo Brandoli
 - Intended audience: developers

-The scope of this SOP is to explain how to update the changelog that appears in the Imebra's manual.
+The scope of this SOP is to explain how to update the changelog that appears in the Dicomhero's manual.

 Open the file docs/changes_log.txt in a text editor.

 Step 1
 ......

-If this is the first modification to the changelog since the last Imebra public distribution, then rename the title
+If this is the first modification to the changelog since the last Dicomhero public distribution, then rename the title

 ::

     Version |release| (this version)

-with the actual name of the last Imebra public distribution, otherwise skip to step 2.
+with the actual name of the last Dicomhero public distribution, otherwise skip to step 2.

 For instance, the following text: